PIM prerequisites

 Attributes

 Attributes are the building blocks of your product data.
-Digital Showroom supports all major Akeneo PIM attribute types:
+Digital Showroom supports the following Akeneo PIM Attribute types:

-- Image and File — Media files attached to products
+• Image and File — Media files attached directly to products

 To learn more, see What is an attribute? on the Akeneo PIM help center.